ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-gb.md

 > [VMware on OVHcloud solutions](https://www.ovhcloud.com/en-gb/hosted-private-cloud/vmware/) are based on ESXi with the partitioning layout `small`.
 >

-### How to select the partitioning layout ?
+### How to select the partitioning scheme ?

-As you can guess, if no partitioning layout is provided, the `default` partitioning layout will be used.
+As you can guess, if no partitioning scheme is provided, the `default` partitioning scheme will be used.

 #### Via the OVHcloud Control Panel